Please note: As an independent private nonprofit, the Paul Revere House will remain open during the federal government shutdown.

 paul revere house 250th anniversary of the american revolution logo

-This lecture series is a part of our ongoing programming to commemorate the 250th Anniversary of Paul Revere’s famous Midnight Ride.
+Our 2025 Lowell Lecture series is a part of our ongoing programming to commemorate the 250th Anniversary of Paul Revere’s famous Midnight Ride.
 Read more about this series, and our other upcoming 250th events by clicking the button below!

 Listen to the latest from Revere House Radio: